Michigan–Notre Dame football rivalry: 1947 national title dispute

 Commenting on the special poll, Michigan coach Fritz Crisler said "the men who voted couldn't have made a mistake if they had picked either team."
 He described Notre Dame coach Frank Leahy as a "superb coach."
 Notre Dame President, Father John Cavanagh said, "We at Notre Dame feel grateful for the magnanimous statement of Coach Crisler.
 I listened to Michigan against Southern California and have only praise for the skill and accomplishment of your fine team."

 Despite the magnanimous statements of Coach Crisler and Father Cavanagh, the reversed decision in the post-bowl poll only stoked the debate over which team was best.
 Said one columnist: "Hottest argument of the moment is the one over which had the better football team, Michigan or Notre Dame."
 Forty years later, the debate was still ongoing.
 In 1988, Michigan center Dan Dworsky noted: "Notre Dame still claims that national championship and so do we."

-As selected by the AP poll, the NCAA record book officially recognizes Notre Dame as the sole champion in 1947.
-While the NCAA does acknowledge other selectors like the Billingsley, National Championship Foundation, and Helms, they only officially recognize the AP's selections between 1936–1949.